andreykobal/oasys-happy-tomoone-cat/README.md

 This repository provides a comprehensive solution with full smart contract implementations tailored for the Oasys.
 This ensures not just a unique user experience but also a robust and secure transaction environment for minting and transferring the NFTs.

 ### **Learn more**
-To explore the full implementation and delve into the specifics of the AI integration, Unity code, smart contracts, and more, check out the detailed documentation and code **here:** **[AI NFT Implementation](https://github.com/andreykobal/simple-nft-minter/tree/master/ai-nft-implementation)**
+To explore the full implementation and delve into the specifics of the AI integration, Unity code, smart contracts, and more, check out the detailed documentation and code **here:** **[AINFT Implementation](https://github.com/andreykobal/simple-nft-minter/tree/master/ai-nft-implementation)**

 ![ezgif-4-3cb7c758e1](https://github.com/andreykobal/bitcoin-rootstock-ai-nft-avatars-minter/assets/19206978/0e475dea-244a-4059-b516-74b3c84ad1e7)